Interacting dark energy from the joint analysis of the power spectrum and bispectrum multipoles with the EFTofLSS: Power Spectrum and Bispectrum Modelling

 For the tree-level bispectrum the expression at tree-level is given by

 with the stochastic contribution

 where $\alpha_B$ describes a deviation from the Poisson limit.
-In contrast to \citet{EFTIvanovBispectrum}, we do not include the FoG modelling and its corresponding parameter in our tree-level model, since such a contribution is expected only at 1-loop level.
+In contrast to \citet{EFTIvanovBispectrum}, we do not include the FoG modelling and its corresponding parameter in our tree-level model, since such a contribution is expected only at 1-loop level and our data consists of halos only.
 This leaves the halo bispectrum to be described by 4 parameters: \{$b_1$, $b_2$, $b_{\mathcal{G}_2}$, $\alpha_B$ \}.

 Overall, we express our theoretical prediction in terms of multipoles, in order to eliminate the $\mu$-dependence.
 For the power spectrum we compute

 where $\mathcal{P}_l(\mu)$ are the Legendre polynomials of order $l$ and $P_{hh} (k, \mu)$ is the redshift space power spectrum given by \autoref{eq:Pgg}.
 In this analysis we use the monopole ($l = 0$), quadrupole ($l = 2$), and hexadecapole ($l = 4$).
 Studies have shown that these three multipoles contain most of the cosmological information \citep[e.g.,][]{TNS, FlorianMultipoles, Markovic:2019sva}.